Farahain/yipmo/README.md

 We considered the data from May 2015 until December 2017.
 The training data are from May 2015 to December 2016 whereas the test data are from January 2017 to December 2017.

-Location for the model considered based on Estate 1 (E1) until Estate 5 (E5).
+Location for the model considered based on Field 1 (F1) until Field 5 (F5).

 ## Variables